illinois-data-curation/is477-sp25-Group-8/ProjectPlan.md

 # Proposed Timeline:

 ## March 9  - March 15: Team Formation & Setup

-Define roles, set up GitHub repository, outline project structure Research and acquire project topic and dataset
+1. Define roles, set up GitHub repository, outline project structure

+2. Research and acquire project topic and dataset

-Define project topic: Anime Database organization
+3. Define project topic: Anime Database organization

 ## March 23  - March 29: Data Acquisition

-Research the open source API key and unofficial anime platforms such as manga and anime community to gather more data to script a given amount of data from Kanji and create our third table
+1. Research the open source API key and unofficial anime platforms such as manga and anime community to gather more data to script a given amount of data from Kanji and create our third table

-Conduct exploratory data analysis , list out missing attributes and include necessary attributes
+2. Conduct exploratory data analysis , list out missing attributes and include necessary attributes

 ## March 30 - April 5: Data Integration

-Analyze all attributes from different datasets and identify our primary keys Create the anime database and connect tables with primary keys and foreign keys Select appropriate attributes to answer our research questions
+1. Analyze all attributes from different datasets and identify our primary keys
+2. Create the anime database and connect tables with primary keys and foreign keys
+3. Select appropriate attributes to answer our research questions

 ## April 6 - April 12

-Assess the data quality of our created anime database Inspect semantic or representation ambiguity
+1. Assess the data quality of our created anime database
+2. Inspect semantic or representation ambiguity
-Perform data cleaning and validate dataset consistency Conduct preliminary analysis to gain insights for our research questions
+3. Perform data cleaning and validate dataset consistency
+4. Conduct preliminary analysis to gain insights for our research questions

 ## April 13 - April 19

-Package the analysis workflow to ensure reproducibility Automate end-to-end workflow execution
+1. Package the analysis workflow to ensure reproducibility
+2. Automate end-to-end workflow execution
-Cite all data and software sources properly
+3. Cite all data and software sources properly

-## April 20 - April 26
+## April 20 - May 1
-Create metadata describing your package
+1. Create metadata describing your package
-Archive the project in a repository and obtain a persistent identifier
+2. Archive the project in a repository and obtain a persistent identifier